rng-guy/NFSMWBartender/README.md

 # 4 - What other mods does Bartender depend on?

-Bartender **may require** the [NFSMW LimitAdjuster mod](https://zolika1351.pages.dev/mods/nfsmwlimitadjuster) by Zolika1351 under certain conditions.
+Under certain conditions, Bartender **may require** the [NFSMW LimitAdjuster mod](https://zolika1351.pages.dev/mods/nfsmwlimitadjuster) by Zolika1351.
 Specifically, you likely need that mod if you configure Bartender in any of the following ways:
 * `[Chasers:Limits]` in `Cars.ini`: You define a global cop-spawn limit > 8.
 * `[Chasers:Independence]` in `Cars.ini`: You enable independent spawns for chasing cops.
 * `[Joining:Definitions]` in `Supports.ini`: You make joining from roadblocks frequent.
-* `[Heavy3:Unblocking]` in `Strategies.ini`: You define short unblock delays.
+* `[Heavy3:Unblocking]` in `Strategies.ini`: You define very short unblock delays.

 &nbsp;